klamma/ar-for-eu-book/_pages/chapters/engines.md

 Once a script is attached to an object, Unity calls special functions in the script if certain events happened.
 For instance, developers can implement an Update() function which is called once for every frame which is rendered.
 Similarly, different callback-methods can be implemented which are raised at different points in the application’s or object’s lifecycle, e.g. `Awake()`, `Start()` and `OnDestroy()`.
-Details on available callback methods and the data structures which can manipulate an object’s properties can be found in Unity’s documentation {% cite UnityUserManual %}.
+Details on available callback methods and the data structures which can manipulate an object’s properties can be found in Unity’s [documentation](https://docs.unity3d.com/Manual/index.html).

 If the script contains public variables, the values of the variables will be displayed in the editor.
 They are shown on the component's panel in the inspector and can also be edited.